ct-js/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 this.pulsePhase += ct.delta * 0.2;

 this.scale.x = this.scale.y = 1 + Math.sin(this.pulsePhase) * 0.1;

-if (ct.actions.Poof.pressed) {
-    this.kill = true;
-}
 ```

+And in the Action Poof press event, add this: `this.kill = true`

 Here we again change the property that is used inside `Math.sin`.
 We set a copy's horizontal and vertical scale to this sine wave plus add `1` so that the copy is not shrunk into a point.
 (Without this `1 +`, the sine wave would oscillate around 0, meaning near 0% of a copy's size.)

-When a user presses the screen, `ct.actions.Poof.pressed` becomes `true`, and that's where we remove the copy as the user starts manipulating their cat.
+When a user presses the screen, the Poof press event runs and we remove the copy as the user starts manipulating their cat.

 The last step is adding this copy to `UI_InGame`, somewhere in the center of the view.